KennStack01/KennStack01/README.md

 💡 I am a Software Engineer and Product Designer, I use Technologies to Build Products.

 🛠 I'm not a Genius, I'm a Builder.
-🔐 My Mission is to solve People's problems with Technology.
+🔐 Passionate about Problem Solving.
-📚 I'm ALWAYS learning Technologies, Physics and Business (Books + Internet).
+📚 ALWAYS learning Technologies, Physics and Business (Books + Internet).

 🎯 Interested in Software Engineering, Product Design and Architecture, Artificial Intelligence, Machine Learning, Robotics, Electrical Aircraft Design, Cloud Computing, OpenSource, Startups and Business.